 The average census block area is an easy-to-calculate approximation for street pattern.
 Simply put, bigger blocks have fewer streets and/or more culs-de sac and unless they also have many additional pedestrian routes they will be harder to get around.
 As Dill (2003, 3) explains, block size is only an approximation as the shape of the blocks also affects the street pattern.
-This has been often used in previous research because it uses some form of census block, which is easily available and average block size is easy to calculate in the ArcGIS programs (Hess et al. 1999, 1-2,10; Krizek 2003 (APA), 269; Cervero and Duncan 2003, 1480).
+This has been often used in previous research because it uses some form of census block, which is easily available and average block size is easy to calculate in the ArcGIS programs (Hess et al. 1999, 1-2,10; Krizek 2003, 269; Cervero and Duncan 2003, 1480).

-In general, however, we used median block size rather than average.
+In general, however, in the Twin Cities Walking Study we used median block size as well as average even though they are somewhat harder to calculate.
 This is because medians are, statistically, a preferred measure.
 As was explained in chapter 1, this meant that we picked up a number of areas with mostly small blocks but one large land use (e.g., a golf course or large industrial area) that gave them a medium average block size but a low median.

-[In a future version of these protocols, we will discuss other related measures, such as Ewing et al. (2003, 50-51).]
+[In a future version of these protocols, we may discuss other related measures, such as Ewing et al. (2003, 50-51).]